mmesomasaint/jointt/README.md

 # Jointt

 ### An Online Event Handling Workshop for seamless kick-start of any & every events.
+Links a host to contractors for his event based on filters and specifications

 ## Built with firebase auth, firebase firestore, Nextjs and Tailwind